 NSAIDs are used primarily to treat inflammation, mild to moderate pain, and fever.

 Ketorolac (Toradol) is only used for short-term treatment of moderately severe acute pain that otherwise would be treated with narcotics.

 Are there any differences between NSAIDs?

-NSAIDs vary in their potency, duration of action, how they are eliminated from the body, how strongly they inhibit COX-1 and their tendency to cause ulcers and promote bleeding.
+NSAIDs vary in their potency, duration of action, how they are eliminated from the body, how strongly they inhibit COX-1 versus COX-2 and their tendency to cause ulcers and promote bleeding.
 The more an NSAID blocks COX-1, the greater is its tendency to cause ulcers and promote bleeding.
 One NSAID, celecoxib (Celebrex), blocks COX-2 but has little effect on COX-1, and is therefore further classified as a selective COX-2 inhibitor.
 Selective COX-2 inhibitors cause less bleeding and fewer ulcers than other NSAIDs.

-Aspirin is a unique NSAID, not only because of its many uses, but because it is the only NSAID that inhibits the clotting of blood for a prolonged period (4 to 7 days).
+Aspirin is a unique NSAID, not only because of its many uses, but because it is the only NSAID that inhibits the clotting of blood for a prolonged period of time (4 to 7 days).
 This prolonged effect of aspirin makes it an ideal drug for preventing blood clots that cause heart attacks and strokes.